-How to fix it: Late invoicing can be due to lax reporting systems, a lack of communication from the field, or in an overworked financial department.
+How to fix it: Late invoicing is often the result of lax reporting systems, a lack of communication from the field, or an overworked financial department.
 Consider consulting with an outsourced CFO to determine where systems can be improved for more timely invoicing and optimized cash flow.
 Many financial issues related to cash flow in construction companies can be resolved by restructuring a few key financial processes.
 However, if your processes are optimal and you believe the issue lies in an overworked financial staff, you may consider hiring a part-time bookkeeper or financial controller to help balance the workload.

 3 – Misunderstanding Costs

 One of the most common financial mistakes in the construction industry is not having a clear understanding of costs.
-A construction company should have a good understanding of down-to-the-detail costs.
+A construction company should have comprehensive knowledge of down-to-the-detail costs.
+This includes not only materials and labor, but equipment and administrative costs as well.
 Without this understanding, projects may be incorrectly priced, leading to jobs that are ultimately destined to be money losers.

 Why it’s an issue: Without in-depth knowledge and processes surrounding costs, you can’t have an educated view of your profit structure.
-You’re likely bidding some jobs too low, losing out on some projects you’ve bid too high, and may have unseen adjustments that could reliably maximize profits across the board.
+You’re likely bidding some jobs too low, losing out on some projects you’ve bid too high, and may have undiscovered adjustments that, if made, could maximize profits across the board.

 4 – Misallocating Costs

-Why it’s an issue: Making the best financial moves for your construction company means having the data you need to make informed decisions.
+Why it’s an issue: Making the best financial moves for your construction company means having detailed financial data to make more informed and strategic business decisions.
 This starts with an accurate allocation of costs.
 Better understanding costs can lead to more optimized profits on all projects, ultimately leading to a more profitable company.